kyma-project/telemetry-manager/docs/user/03-traces.md

     randomSamplingPercentage: 100.00
 ```

 Namespaces or workloads can selectively be configured with individual settings by placing further resources.
-To not report spans at all for a specific workload, the `disableSpanReporting` flag can be activated using the selector expression.
+If you don't want to report spans at all for a specific workload, activate the `disableSpanReporting` flag with the selector expression.

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1